-(Mark One)

-x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2014

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-001-32975 (Commission File Number)

-EVERCORE PARTNERS INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-4748747 (I.R.S.
-Employer Identification No.)

-55 East 52 nd Street 38th floor New York, New York 10055 (Address of principal executive offices)

-Registrant's telephone number: (212) 857-3100

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark w hether the registrant is a shell company (as defined in Rule 12b-2 of f the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares of the registrant's Class A common stock, par value \$0.01 per share, outstanding as of April 30, 2014 was 34,845,917.
-The number of shares of the registrant's Class B common stock, par value \$0.01 per share, outstanding as of April 30, 2014 was 29 (excluding 71 shares of Class B common stock held by a subsidiary of the registrant).

-Table of Contents
+(Mark One) X QUARTERLY RE EXCHANGE ACT CPORT PURSUANT TO SECTIO Γ OF 1934 ON 13 OR 15(d) OF THE SECURITIES For the quarterly p period ended March 31, 2015 (OR ☐ TRANSITION RE EXCHANGE ACT EPORT PURSUANT TO SECTIO Γ OF 1934 ON 13 OR 15(d) OF THE SECURITIES For the transition pe eriod from to .32975 n File Number) EVERCORE PA De elaware 20-4748747 (State or Oth her Jurisdiction of n or Organization) (I.R.S.
+Employer Identification No.) 38th New York, N 52 nd Street n floor ew York 10055 pal executive offices) Registrant's telephone number: (212) 857-3100 • er the registrant (1) has filed all reports record such shorter period that the registrant verses No required to be submitted and posted J er the registrant has submitted electronical pursuant to Rule 405 of Regulation S-T (§ d to submit and post such files).
+Yes ⊠ \$232.405 of this chapter) of er the registrant is a large accelerated filer, ted filer," "accelerated filer" and "smaller Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting g company) Smaller reporting company Indicate by check mark whether er the registrant is a shell company (as def ined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes gistrant's Class A common stock, par valu Class B common stock, par value \$0.01 pe y of the registrant).

 In this report, references to "Evercore", the "Company", "we", "us", "our" refer to Evercore Partners Inc., a Delaware corporation, and its consolidated subsidiaries.
 Unless the context otherwise requires, references to (1) "Evercore Partners Inc." refer solely to Evercore Partners Inc., and not to any of its consolidated subsidiaries and (2) "Evercore LP" refer solely to Evercore LP, a Delaware limited partnership, and not to any of its consolidated subsidiaries.
-References to the "IPO" refer to our initial public offering on August 10, 2006 of 4,542,500 shares of our Class A common stock, including shares issued to the underwriters of the IPO pursuant to their election to exercise in full their overallotment option.

 Page

-Part I. Financia ll Information
+Part I. Financi al Information

 Item 1.
 Condensed Consolidated Financial Statements (Unaudited) 3

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 27
+Management's Discussion and Analysis of Financial Condition and Results of Operations 30

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 45
+Quantitative and Qualitative Disclosures About Market Risk 46

 Item 4.
-Controls and Procedures 45
+Controls and Procedures 46

 Part II.
-Other I information
+Other Information

 Item 1.
-Legal Proceedings 46
+Legal Proceedings 47

-Item 1A.
-Risk Factors 46

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 46
+Unregistered Sales of Equity Securities and Use of Proceeds 47

-Item 3.
-Defaults Upon Senior Securities 47

-Item 4.
-Mine Safety Disclosures 47

-Item 5.
-Other Information 47

 Item 6.
 Exhibits 48

-Signatures 49
+Signatures